rezen/ahermosilla.com/_posts/2020-07-07-where-ip-data-lives.md

 arin|US|asn|11|1|19840704|assigned|88e9e1a9f78221c5b97e72d580642205
 ````

-It look me awhile to decipher the format, especially the last column, but this is the gist of it.
+It look me awhile to decipher the format, especially the last column, but this is the gist of it (I finally found a doc on the [format](https://www.arin.net/reference/research/statistics/nro_extended_stats_format.pdf)).
 The last column essentially is a key to help you associate rows with a given org.

 ```
 registry|country_code|type|start|value|date|status|reg-­‐id[|extensions...]